linh-gist/3D-Visual-MOT/README.md

 ![](assets/overview.png)

 ### Quick Overview
-We propose a 3D multi-object tracking (MOT) solution using only 2D detections from monocular cameras, which automatically initiates/terminates tracks as well as resolves track appearance-reappearance and occlusions.
-Moreover, this approach does not require detector retraining when cameras are reconfigured but only the camera matrices of reconfigured cameras need to be updated.
-Our approach is based on a Bayesian multi-object formulation that integrates track initiation/termination, re-identification, occlusion handling, and data association into a single Bayes filtering recursion.
-However, the exact filter that utilizes all these functionalities is numerically intractable due to the exponentially growing number of terms in the (multi-object) filtering density, while existing approximations trade-off some of these functionalities for speed.
-To this end, we develop a more efficient approximation suitable for online MOT by incorporating object features and kinematics into the measurement model, which improves data association and subsequently reduces the number of terms.
-Specifically, we exploit the 2D detections and extracted features from multiple cameras to provide a better approximation of the multi-object filtering density to realize the track initiation/termination and re-identification functionalities.
-Further, incorporating a tractable geometric occlusion model based on 2D projections of 3D objects on the camera planes realizes the occlusion handling functionality of the filter.
-Evaluation of the proposed solution on challenging datasets demonstrates significant improvements and robustness when camera configurations change on-the-fly, compared to existing multi-view MOT solutions.
+- Our method tracks 3D objects using only 2D detections from monocular cameras without needing detector retraining.
+- Our approach maintains functionality despite camera reconfiguration by updating only the camera matrices for efficient online tracking.
+- Integrating object re-identification features and kinematics into our measurement model allows us to perform track re-identification in 3D from 2D detections.

 ### Usage
 1. **Set Up Python Environment**